emc-openstack/vmax-cinder-driver/README.md

 ## System requirements
 The Cinder driver supports both VMAX-2 and VMAX-3 series.

-For VMAX-2 series, SMI-S version V4.6.2.29 (Solutions Enabler 7.6.2.67)
+* For VMAX-2 series, SMI-S version V4.6.2.29 (Solutions Enabler 7.6.2.67)
   or Solutions Enabler 8.1.2 is required.

+* For VMAX-3 [Hybrid], Solutions Enabler 8.1.2 is required.

-For VMAX-3 series, Solutions Enabler 8.3 is required.
+* For VMAX-3 [AFA], Solutions Enabler 8.3 is required.
 This is SSL only.
   Refer to section below *SSL support*.

 When installing Solutions Enabler, make sure you explicitly add the SMI-S component.